Americana (2023 film): Production

 In February 2022, Sydney Sweeney, Paul Walter Hauser, Halsey, Simon Rex, Gavin Maddox Bergman, Harriet Sansom Harris, Derek Hinkey, Eric Dane, Zahn McClarnon and Donald Cerrone joined the cast of the film, then titled National Anthem, with Tony Tost directing from a screenplay he wrote.
 Principal photography began in February 2022, in New Mexico.

 Release

 Americana had its world premiere at the 2023 South by Southwest Film & TV Festival on March 17, 2023.
 In March 2024, Lionsgate acquired worldwide distribution rights to the film.
 The film was theatrically released on August 15, 2025.
 It was originally scheduled to be released on August 22, 2025.

 Reception

 Box office

 In the United States and Canada, Americana was released alongside Nobody 2, and grossed around $500,000 from 1,100 theaters in its opening weekend.
+The Hollywood Reporter speculated whether the "media firestorm" surrounding Sydney Sweeney's American Eagle jeans campaign weeks prior the film's release had negatively affected box office returns.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 For Deadline, Valerie Complex wrote, "Tost's direction manages to avoid the common pitfalls first-time directors encounter by overcomplicating things, but the director keeps it simple by letting characters work within their frame. ...
 This movie wouldn't be what it is without its rich and enjoyable cast — with Halsey and McClarnon being the standouts — of individuals who are determined, intelligent, uproarious and have different ideas of success and how to achieve it."
-Rafael Motamayor of IndieWire gave it a B+, writing, "The film is clearly a homage to the [Western] genre and all its sides, both good and bad.
+Rafael Motamayor of IndieWire gave it a B+, writing, "A charming, Tarantino-esque heist film, ... [it] is clearly a homage to the [Western] genre and all its sides, both good and bad.
 The director shoots the vast arid landscapes and secluded rural roads of middle America with a melancholic eye, capturing the iconography of the genre while contemplating whether it still has a place in cinema today.
 With a film like this now in its arsenal, it surely does."